Does Red Light Therapy For Hyperpigmentation Work?

 How often should you do red light therapy?

 The frequency of red light therapy treatments can vary based on your needs and the specific condition.
 Generally, it is recommended to start with daily treatments for 1-2 weeks and then gradually decrease the frequency to 2-3 times per week.
-You should always follow the specific guidelines provided by the manufacturer of your red light therapy device.
-Also, you may consult with a healthcare professional for personalized recommendations.

 Does red light therapy tan you?